BrunoGoulartDE/BrunoGoulartDE/README.md

 ## Hi!
 I'm Bruno Goulart!
 Enthusiast for DevOps culture and design patterns.
 Always learning!

 # About me
-👨‍💻 I'm a back end developer, studying to become a full stack developer; <br>
+👨‍💻 I'm a Full Stack developer!!! <br>
 📚 Currently studying Computer Science at the State University of Mato Grosso; <br>

 # Techs